solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 solana-test-validator --deactivate-feature PUBKEY_1 --deactivate-feature PUBKEY_2 ...
 ```

-Alternatley, [scfsd](#resources) provides a command switch to output the complete deactivated feature
+Alternatively, [scfsd](#resources) provides a command switch to output the complete deactivated feature
 set for a cluster to feed directly into the `solana-test-validator` startup:
 ```console
 solana-test-validator -l ./.ledger $(scfsd -c devnet -k -t)